-The lagged accretions to the Cache la Poudre River are projected to total 252.63 acre-feet during this plan period.
+The lagged accretions to the Cache la Poudre River are projected to total 233.82 acre-feet during this plan period.
 This amount includes deliveries to recharge from previous years.
-Pursuant to previously submitted accounting, 286.54 acre-feet were diverted into the recharge site during the 2012 irrigation season, 257.27 acre-feet were diverted into the recharge site during the 2013 irrigation season, 502.69 acre-feet were diverted into the recharge site during the 2014 irrigation season, 406.81 were diverted into the recharge site during the 2015 irrigation season, 240.10 were diverted into the recharge site during the 2016 irrigation season, and 317.95 acre-feet were diverted into the recharge site during the 2017 irrigation season.
-Additionally, in 2014 and 2015 long periods of no call on the Cache La Poudre River allowed for considerable amount of free river water to be delivered into the recharge pond beyond the historic yields of the 2.5 Box Elder shares.
+Pursuant to previously submitted accounting, 286.54 acre-feet were diverted into the recharge site during the 2012 irrigation season, 257.27 acre-feet were diverted into the recharge site during the 2013 irrigation season, 502.69 acre-feet were diverted into the recharge site during the 2014 irrigation season, 406.81 were diverted into the recharge site during the 2015 irrigation season, 240.10 were diverted into the recharge site during the 2016 irrigation season, 317.95 acre-feet were diverted into the recharge site during the 2017 irrigation season, and 229.69 acre-feet were diverted into the recharge site during the 2018 irrigation season.
+Additionally, in 2014 and 2015 long periods of no call on the Cache La Poudre River allowed for a considerable amount of free river water to be delivered into the recharge pond beyond the historic yields of the 2.5 Box Elder shares.
 The summer and winter return flow obligations from the use of the 2.5 Box Elder Ditch shares will be maintained under this substitute water supply plan.
 A monthly breakdown of the stream depletions and accretions are shown in the attached Table 8.
 As shown in column (H), the net recharge accretion credits from the Box Elder Ditch shares are sufficient to cover both the return flow obligations from the use of the shares and the depletions from operations at the Timnath-Connell Pit.